nsmsn/personal-site-v1/_posts/2015-08-31-everyday-developers.md

 <figcaption>Rachel Andrew, <cite><a href="https://rachelandrew.co.uk/archives/2015/08/14/confidence-and-overwhelm/">'Confidence and Overwhelm'</a></cite></figcaption>
 </figure>

 More good news: The web is very forgiving.
-What you build today will work for years, even as browsers automatically update and hardware gets replaced, providing you are doing these core things right.
+What you build today will work for years&mdash;even as browsers automatically update and hardware gets replaced&mdash;providing you are doing these core things right.
 I love coming across a website that was last updated in 2005 or earlier.
-A couple links may be broken and the design may not reflect the current trends or resolutions, but its somewhat reassuring that not everything is as ephemeral as it seems.
+A couple links may be broken and the design may not reflect the current trends or resolutions, but its somewhat reassuring that not everything is as ephemeral as it&nbsp;seems.

 ####Further Reading
 * Chris Ferdinandi, [Kraken, Sass, and Open Source](http://gomakethings.com/kraken-sass-and-open-source/)